EvanOxfeld/evanoxfeld.github.com/source/_posts/2013-01-29-sneakernet-solved-with-git-bundle.markdown

 Recently I wanted to transfer a presentation from one machine to another, and unfortunately I was unable to connect to the Internet.
-I was in a classic _sneakernet_ scenario.
+Like life when it was entirely offline or whenever Github is vexingly down, I was in a classic _sneakernet_ scenario.
 If you haven't heard the term, _sneakernet_ is slang for walking media such as a disk or USB flash drive from one machine to another in order to transfer files.
 Bonus points if you bring a pedometer along.

 Ordinarily I'd copy the presentation onto a USB stick, transfer the presentation to the second computer, and